mathurinm/latex/README.md

 ### Which files to ignore
 At first, I used to ignore all pdfs and pngs (`*.pdf`, `*.png`), but too many times it happened that I forgot to add an image, which made compilation impossible for my coauthors.
-Nowadays, I only ignore the pdfs which are the results of compilation, and do so explicitly (e.g. `main.pdf`)
+Nowadays, I only ignore the pdfs which are the results of compilation, and do so explicitly (i.e. I ignore `main.pdf` but not `*.pdf`)

 ## Code presentation
 - Math code can be hard to parse when you want to find an error or change something.
 Make it easier by indenting code for readability: